-- S39 Robots using compressed gas as the propellant for projectiles must not have an acceleration length (defined as the lineal length of the launching mechanism that can provide acceleration to projectiles) exceeding 200 mm. - S40 Except Aerial and Sentry, robots' Launching Mechanisms must stably launch projectiles.
+- S40 Robots using compressed gas as the propellant for projectiles must not have an acceleration length (defined as the lineal length of the launching mechanism that can provide acceleration to projectiles) exceeding 200 mm. - S41 Except for Aerial Robots, the Launching Mechanisms of robots must be able to stably launch 10 rounds of 17mm projectiles or five rounds of 42mm projectiles. - S42 Each Launching Mechanism must be installed with a Speed Monitor Module in accordance with the rules.